ptesar/ethname-pfsense/README.md

 ethname_em3_mac="aa:bb:cc:dd:ee:03"
 ```

-Only the interfaces defined in the `rc.conf` will be affected by the script, all other interfaces will remain untouched and will initialize in order determined         by PCI bus sequence.
+Only the interfaces defined in the config file will be affected by the script, all other interfaces will remain untouched and will initialize in order determined by PCI bus sequence.

 ### 4. Save the updated config file